StephanErb/aurora/docs/reference/configuration.md

-If the `announce` field in the Job configuration is set, each task will be registered in the ServerSet `/aurora/role/environment/jobname` in the zookeeper ensemble configured by the executor (which can be optionally overriden by specifying zk_path parameter).
+If the `announce` field in the Job configuration is set, each task will be registered in the ServerSet `/aurora/role/environment/jobname` in the zookeeper ensemble configured by the executor (which can be optionally overriden by specifying `zk_path` parameter).
 If no Announcer object is specified, no announcement will take place.
-For more information about ServerSets, see the [User Guide](user-guide.md).
+For more information about ServerSets, see the [Service Discover](features/service-discovery.md) documentation.

 By default, the hostname in the registered endpoints will be the `--hostname` parameter that is passed to the mesos slave.
 To override the hostname value, the executor can be started with `--announcer-hostname=<overriden_value>`.
-If you decide to use `--announcer-hostname` and if the overriden value needs to change for every executor, then the executor has to be started inside a wrapper, see [Executor Wrapper](#executor-wrapper).
+If you decide to use `--announcer-hostname` and if the overriden value needs to change for every executor, then the executor has to be started inside a wrapper, see [Executor Wrapper](operations/configuration.md#thermos-executor-wrapper).

 For example, if you want the hostname in the endpoint to be an IP address instead of the hostname, the `--hostname` parameter to the mesos slave can be set to the machine IP or the executor can